-Keep reading to learn more about becoming a clinical nurse leader, including admission requirements, the importance of accreditation, certification options, and typical job duties.
-Also included below are top in-person and online education options.
+Keep reading to learn more about becoming a clinical nurse leader, including admission requirements, accreditation, certification, and job responsibilities, along with leading online and in-person program options.

 Clinical Nurse Leader Specializations & Degree Types

-The two education options to become a CNL are a master’s degree in clinical nurse leadership or a post-master’s certification.
-Applicants with a BSN must complete the master’s option, while those with a master’s degree can choose a post-master’s certificate.
+The two education options to become a CNL are a master’s degree in clinical nurse leadership or, for individuals who are already RNs, a post-master’s certification program.
+Applicants with a BSN must complete the master’s option, while those with a generalist nursing master’s degree can choose a post-master’s certificate and, ultimately, take the Clinical Nurse Leader certification exam to earn the CNL credential.

 Clinical nurse leadership is a specialization for registered nurses.
 Professionals in this career practice across the entire continuum of care with patients of all ages without the need for further specialization.